-CAUTION: If you did not include the 3' SMART-Seq CDS Primer II A in the sorting buffer, add 1 μ l of the 3' SMART-Seq CDS Primer II A to each sample.
+CAUTION: If you did not include the 3' SMART-Seq CDS Primer II A in the sorting buffer, add 1 $\mu$ l of the 3' SMART-Seq CDS Primer II A to each sample.
 Keep samples cold during this step.

-3. Incubate the samples (either from Step 2 or Section V.B) at 72°C in a preheated thermal cycler with a heated lid for 3 min.
+3. Incubate the samples from Section V.A or Section V.B at 72°C in a preheated thermal cycler with a heated lid for 3 minutes.
+Then, immediately place the samples on ice for 2 min.